lake-lab/lake-lab.github.io/apply.md

 - Interested Ph.D. candidates are encouraged to apply to either the [Ph.D.
 Program in Data Science](https://cds.nyu.edu/admissions/phd-requirements/) (deadline usually mid December) or the [Ph.D.
 Program in Cognition and Perception](http://as.nyu.edu/psychology/graduate/phd-cognition-perception.html) (deadline usually  December 1).
-- In exceptional cases it is possible to join the lab through the Ph.D.
+- In exceptional cases, it is possible to join the lab through the Ph.D.
 Program in Computer Science and the Ph.D.
 Program in Neural Science, but it is strongly recommended that you apply through either Data Science or Cognition and Perception.
 - [University Policy](http://gsas.nyu.edu/admissions/gsas-application-resource-center/nyu-gsas-general-application-policies.html#3) states that you may only apply to one program at a time.
 - For more information, you are welcome to contact [Brenden](https://cims.nyu.edu/~brenden/).

+##### Current Master's and undergraduates at NYU
+- We are glad that you are interested in research, although sadly we have a limited number of spots for Master's and undergraduate researchers.
+The usual path is to take one of Brenden's courses and do very well, as a stepping stone to starting a research project.
+You are welcome to reach out to [Brenden](https://cims.nyu.edu/~brenden/) and ask about opportunities.

 ##### Visitors, research assistants, and summer interns
 - Unfortunately, the lab does not offer positions for research assistants or summer interns.
 We also cannot host visiting researchers.